-• Fill out a written form to give someone the legal authority to make medical

-• Give your doctors written instructions about how you want them to handle your medical care if you become unable to make decisions for yourself.
+- Fill out a written form to give someone the legal authority to make medical decisions for you if you ever become unable to make decisions for yourself. - Give your doctors written instructions about how you want them to handle your medical care if you become unable to make decisions for yourself.